micholewa26/Simulink-drone-competition/README.md

 Hardware:

-PARROT® Minidrone

-Rolling Spider

-Mambo (supported as of January 2018
+PARROT® Minidrone Rolling SpiderMambo (supported as of January 2018

+Download:Simulink Support Package for Parrot Minidrones  after downloading all packages to run simulation you need to execute this command: openProject('asbQuadcopter');